x1a7x/x1a7x/README.md

 Honestly, if you pay the chat gpt 200 dollar a month plan you could make full working web apps in rust all day long.
 GPT model 1o is impressive.
-I just stick to the 20 dollar a month plan, and i am learning to use it as well as possible to code. (it lets you use 1o for a few questions a week) I learned a lot of tricks and gained experience so far.
+I just stick to the 20 dollar a month plan, and i am learning to use it as well as possible to code. (it lets you use limited model 1o for a few questions a week) I learned a lot of tricks and gained experience so far.
 I fight for the common person who ony wants to pay 20 a month dammit!
 But seriously, even the 20 a month older chat gpt models empower you to code apps - it is profoundly remarkable.